eProsima/Micro-XRCE-DDS-docs/docs/client_service.rst

 Replier
 ^^^^^^^

-The `Reply` entity is a mirror of the `Requester`, that is, it contains a `Publisher` and a `Subscriber` also, but the topic association is reversed, the `Publisher` is associated with the `ReplyTopic` and the `Subscriber` to the `RequestTopic`.
+The `Reply` entity is a mirror of the `Requester`, that is, it contains a `Publisher` and a `Subscriber` as well, but the topic association is reversed, as the `Publisher` is associated with the `ReplyTopic` and the `Subscriber` to the `RequestTopic`.
-In that case, the `Subscriber` is in charge of receiving the request from the `Requester`, while the `Publisher` sends the replies.
+In this case, the `Subscriber` is in charge of receiving the request from the `Requester`, while the `Publisher` sends the replies.

 To create a `Replier` entity, the ``uxr_buffer_create_replier_xml`` or ``uxr_buffer_create_replier_ref`` shall be used.
 Once created, replies can be sent through ``uxr_buffer_reply``, and requests can be received, making a data request to the *Agent* using the ``uxr_buffer_request_data``.